 Four high-rise buildings named FOUR Frankfurt are currently built on a site formerly used by Deutsche Bank, and will form a new urban quarter.
 Two of the towers are planned for living space, with areas for office and commercial use.
 Due to its special location in the middle of the city center skyline, adjacent to shopping and pedestrian zones of the city center, the project has the potential to create a unique form of cosmopolitan urbanity in Germany.
 This is the result of an urban development competition, which the original owner Gross & Partner had promised in November 2015.

 The aim of the contest was to develop urban solutions for a versatile, lively neighbourhood.
 At the meeting of the Competition Comittee on March 9 2016, two awards were given, chaired by Mrs. Professor Gatermann.
 The architects 3XN from Copenhagen and Raumwerk from Frankfurt were pleased about the recognition.
 The second prize was won by the Max Dudler architects from Berlin.
-The winner of the design was UN Studio from the Netherlands who work together with HPP.
+The winner of the design was UN Studio from The Netherlands who worked together with HPP.
 Bollinger-Grohmann along with Werner Sobek will provide structural engineering services.

 Two Office Towers, Two Residential Towers - an Urban Mix